Leadership

 View all articles by Sarah Chen →

-A plain-text template to define what agents can do, required approvals, logging, and weekly metrics—so you can scale AI execution without losing control.
+Plain-text template to define agent permissions, approvals, audit logging, and weekly reliability metrics—so AI execution scales without losing control.

 Download Free Resource